 What is Pediatric Microcephaly?

 The size of a baby’s head is largely determined by brain growth.
-If a condition causes a baby’s brain to develop abnormally while the mother is pregnant, the brain may be smaller than normal.
-As a result, the baby's head will be smaller.
+If something causes a baby’s brain to develop abnormally in the womb, the baby's head may be smaller than is typical.

 What are the signs and symptoms of Pediatric Microcephaly?

 In most cases, the only early sign of microcephaly is a small head (skull) size.
 Other symptoms include:

 - Hearing and vision problems